spl0k/supysonic/README.md

 Display the help message

 Arguments:
-    user                        Display the help mesage for the user command folder                      Display the help mesage for the folder command
+    user                        Display the help message for the user command folder                      Display the help message for the folder command
 ```

 ```